Tengo-coin/worldview/config/default/common/config/metadata/stories/hls_intro/step004.md

-In order to retrieve the data at higher spatial resolution, there is a tradeoff with the temporal resolution.
-In comparison to MODIS, it takes 2 to 3 days for global coverage (excluding Antarctica) and the swath width coverage is less wide.
+The other trade-off is with the temporal resolution.
+MODIS has near daily coverage of the Earth, but with  it takes 2 to 3 days for global coverage (excluding Antarctica)